Mary Garrett Hay: In popular culture

 Winter Wheat, a musical by Cathy Bush about the ratification of the Nineteenth Amendment to the United States Constitution in Tennessee, premiered at the Barter Theatre in 2016.
 The original version of the play had a limited run at the Barter in 2014.
 Hay and Carrie Chapman Catt are characters in the play.
 The show also features anti-suffragist Josephine Anderson Pearson and Tennessee state representative Harry T. Burn, who cast the deciding vote for ratification in Tennessee.

-Hay was portrayed in the 2022 musical Suffs.
+The 2022 musical Suffs, depicting several historical suffragists in the final years before the passing of the Nineteenth Amendment, features Hay as a supporting character.
+The role was originated by Jaygee Macapugay Off-Broadway and in the 2024 Broadway production.
+The musical explicitly depicts her and Catt as being in a romantic relationship.